TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-21-how-to-make-upgrade-safe-with-bridge-testing.md

     That's why before I start upgrading one approach to another, I want to prepare a safe environment.
 No razors, no matches, and a couple of tests.
 The bridge testing technique is one of the safety nets I use while refactoring to new technology.

-tweet: "New Post on the 🐘 blog: How to make Upgrade Safe with Bridge Testing"
 ---

 The idea is simple - in total, we should have 3 tests: